ESPAÑOL

-If you or a loved one has faced mistreatment in an Atlanta prison, you may have several legal options.
-The state and federal laws stipulate that all prison inmates have certain rights.
+If you or a loved one has faced mistreatment in prison, you may have several legal options.
+State and federal laws stipulate that all prison inmates have certain rights.
 These include the right to proper medical treatment.
-If your rights are violated as an inmate, an Atlanta deliberate indifference lawyer can help you seek compensatory damages.
+If your rights were violated as an inmate, our Georgia deliberate indifference attorneys can help you seek compensatory damages.

-It is the legal responsibility of the prison authorities to provide reasonable medical care on time to the inmates when needed.
+It is the legal responsibility of the prison authorities to provide reasonable medical care to inmates when needed.
 Failure to do so may constitute deliberate indifference.
 There are other forms of prison negligence that can also lead to deliberate indifference claims.

 What Is Deliberate Indifference?

-• The liable party was well aware of the medical condition or another risk that the victim faced.
+• The liable party was well aware of the medical condition or another risk that the victim faced; and

 • The liable party failed to take reasonable measures to avert the risk, leading to the victim’s losses.